syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/02.regions/docs.en.md

 **The default region is defined in the 'openrc' file.**
 For your own comfort you can create one 'openrc' file per region.

-Using the username and password (API credentials) that were provided by SysEleven we source the 'openrc' file and enable the CLI client to talk to the Syseleven Stack.
+Using the username and password (API credentials) that were provided by SysEleven source the 'openrc' file and enable the CLI client to talk to the Syseleven Stack.

-When using the openstack client we can select the region with the command line option `--os-region-name <region name>`.
+When using the openstack client you can select the region with the command line option `--os-region-name <region name>`.

 The following example shows how to use it: